The Role of Music Publishers in the Music Business

 Picture this: you’re backstage at the Grammys—okay, daydream over.
 But here’s something real—you crack open that royalty statement and find figures that spark all kinds of joy.
 As a producer, your stake in the songs you help create can be solidified through publishing rights.
 This means getting a fair share of the pie you helped bake, and who doesn’t like a slice of that sweet, sweet royalty pie?

-Different Types of Publishing Deals
+3 Types of Music Publishing Deals for Songwriters and Producers

 Now, onto the menu of publishing deals.
 Think of them like craft cocktails; each comes with its unique blend of ingredients and potential buzz.